azure-terraform-workshop/terraform-workshop-labs/101-virtual-machine/README.md

 ### Windows VM (extra credit)

 Add the Terraform needed to create another VM to the same subnet, but using a Windows Base image.
-This will require a slightly different `azurerm_network_interface` resource block, can you determine what needs to change based on the online docs?
+This will require a slightly different `azurerm_virtual_machine` resource block, can you determine what needs to change based on the online docs?

 Hint: